tchvu3/capacitor-voice-recorder/README.md

 ---
-* stopRecording - will stop the recording that previously started. if the function startRecording() has not been called before this function then the promise will reject with the message "RECORDING_HAS_NOT_STARTED". in a case of success the recording will be returned to the user in base64 string
+* stopRecording - will stop the recording that previously started. if the function startRecording() has not been called before this function then the promise will reject with the message "RECORDING_HAS_NOT_STARTED". in a case of success, the recording will be returned to the user in base64 string and duration in milliseconds

 ## Usage